jm0ran/Rust-DFS/README.md

 ```
 exit
 ```
-**clear** Clears the current terminal screen, just wanted to add this because I like it for debugging
+**Clear**: Clears the current terminal screen, just wanted to add this because I like it for debugging
 ```
 clear
 ```